Back

 • the GEG - Building Energy Act (since 01.11.2020) and

-And as far as energy management certifications are concerned, anyone who wants to continue to meet the audits in accordance with the stricter DIN EN ISO 50001 (2018) standard after mid-2021 must also meet increasing efficiency requirements.
+And when it comes to energy management certifications: anyone who wants to pass the audits in accordance with DIN EN ISO 50001 must also meet increasing efficiency requirements.

-The GEG, which summarizes the previous complex energy saving laws, requires, among other things, the increased use of renewable energy sources.
-The fact that infrared dark radiators work with gas seems to contradict this.
+The GEG, which consolidates the previous complex energy saving laws, has required the use of 65% renewable energy sources since 2024.
+The fact that infrared dark radiators run on gas seems to contradict this.
 Or does it?

 No, on the contrary.
-This widespread misconception arose due to misleading wording in the old legislation and still causes some uncertainty.
-The fact is, however, that modern infrared dark radiators have always been used in compliance with the law due to their high energy efficiency - both in new builds and refurbishments.
-The GEG now pays greater tribute to this high efficiency by exempting decentrally heated halls with room heights of over four meters from the obligation to use renewable energies.
+This widespread misconception arose due to misleading communication about the legislation and still causes some uncertainty.
+The fact is, however, that modern infrared dark radiators have always been used in compliance with the law due to their high energy efficiency – in both new buildings and renovations.
+The GEG now gives greater recognition to this high efficiency by exempting decentralized heated halls with room heights of over four meters from the obligation to use renewable energies if annual savings of 40 % or more can be demonstrated.
 In addition, gas as an energy source not only has a good primary energy factor.
-Gas is the technology of the future with great potential as soon as the topic of power-to-gas, i.e. the production of hydrogen, becomes a reality., will be available in large-scale industrial processes.
-Gas-powered infrared dark radiators will therefore remain the gold standard for energy-efficient heating of hall buildings in the future.
+Gas is the technology of the future with great potential as soon as the topic of power-to-gas, i.e., the production of hydrogen, is addressed., will be available in large-scale industrial processes.
+Gas-powered infrared dark radiators will therefore remain the gold standard for energy-efficient heating of industrial buildings in the future.
 And that pays off in the truest sense of the word.

 Dark radiators are an investment that pays off.
 Right from the start.